Decathlon/sports-docs/01_api_reference.md

 ### Query Parameters

-Search query errors will be responded to with specific error information, and an `HTTP 404` status code.
+Search query errors will be rescued with specific error messages, and an `HTTP 404` status code.

 Parameter    | Example  | Description
 ---------    | -------  | -----------
-q            | `soccer` | Query a sport by its name, using a string for searching tag          | `winter` | Filter sports by a tag. decathlon_id | `175`    | Search sports by Decathlon's legacy ID parents_only | `true`   | Boolean parameter to display parent-sports only.
+q            | `socc`   | Query a sport by its name, using a string for searching tag          | `winter` | Filter sports by a tag. decathlon_id | `175`    | Search sports by Decathlon's legacy ID parents_only | `true`   | Boolean parameter to display parent-sports only.